agiledev-students-fall2022/project-proposal-nullteam/README.md

 Our team (Safal Shrestha, Krises Maskey, Maisa Mahrin, Tasnim Ahmed) have something in mind to help you deal with all these issues.

+## Collaboration
+Safal
+Krises
+Tasnim
+Maisha

 ## Our product helps people to easily split, manage, and understand their expenses.

-We will be building a web application that will allow users to put in their daily expenses.
+We will be building a web application that will allow users to put in their daily expenses, add friends into the expense distribution chart and include or exclude certain friends from the group when splitting a bill and connect with a safe payment method that is used by everyone in the friend group or "family" to sort out the money.

 ## Target Audience